arkime/arkimeweb/_wiki/api_wise.md

 ### *WISESource.initSource(api)* (function)

-Every source needs to implement this method, usually with
+Every source needs to implement this method.
+If a singleton it will just create the source object direction.
+If not it should loop thru all keys that start with sourcekind:

 **Parameters**: